Axeland/scroll_plast/README.md

 This repository contains a Python-based simulation of a critical component in a cross-chain bridge: the event listener.
 This component, often run by relayers or validators, is responsible for monitoring events on a source blockchain and triggering corresponding actions on a destination blockchain.

-This simulation is designed as a robust, well-architected example that demonstrates best practices for building components of a decentralized system, including configuration management, modular design, error handling, and interaction with external services.
+This simulation is designed as a robust, well-architected example demonstrating best practices for building decentralized system components, including configuration management, modular design, error handling, and interaction with external services.

+## Key Features

+*   **Modular Architecture**: Clear separation of concerns between configuration, blockchain interaction, and business logic.
+*   **Configuration Management**: Securely manages secrets and settings using a `.env` file.
+*   **Robust Transaction Handling**: Includes nonce management, gas price estimation via an external API, and waiting for transaction confirmation.
+*   **Persistent Polling**: Continuously monitors the source chain for new events with a configurable polling interval.
+*   **Error Handling**: Implements basic error handling for network requests and blockchain interactions.

 ## Concept